mattdesl/tendril-webtoy-blog-post/README.md

 ### Structure

-I define each plant with a "start" point (i.e. edge of screen) and "end" point (somewhere closer to the center of the screen).
+I define each plant with a "start" point (e.g. an edge of the screen) and "end" point (e.g. somewhere closer to the center of the screen).
 Then, a control point is placed somewhere slightly off the center line between the two points, to give the impression of a bending plant stem.

 <center><img src="https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/p1.png?token=ABUdg4aT2YpdBU47E1Bqu_QfCR5FMTzDks5auSR6wA%3D%3D" width="50%" /></center>